KyeFelton/bunyips-and-bandits-app/src/components/Handbook/handbook.md

 ## How the Game Works

 Bunyips and Bandits is all about collaborative storytelling.
 Before you dive into adventure, you’ll create your own character with a unique background, skills, and motivations.
 They might be a cunning trickster, a brawny bushranger, or a sorcerer who accidentally sets things on fire more often than intended.
 Unlike a board game where you follow a strict set of rules, here, you step into the boots, paws, claws or webbed feet of the unique character you’ve created.
-Your choices shape how the story unfolds, and your character's actions drive the adventure.
+Your choices shape how the story unfolds, and your character’s actions drive the adventure.

 The GM is the one pulling the strings—setting up the world, playing non-player characters (NPCs), and ensuring the game flows smoothly (or chaotically, depending on the players).
 The GM also acts as the ultimate referee, deciding how events play out based on a combination of logic, game rules, and a little bit of storytelling flair.
 The core of the game boils down to this: